darwin-morocho/flutter-meedu/website/docs/state-managment/working-with-arguments.md

 # Working with arguments

-Some times you need to pass a initial values to your `SimpleNotifier` or `StateNotifier` in that cases you can sue the `setArguments` method of your provider.
+Some times you need to pass an initial values to your `SimpleNotifier` or `StateNotifier` in that cases you can sue the `setArguments` method of your provider.

 In the next example to create a new instance of **LoginController** we need a initial email value